The Living Encyclopedia of Consciousness

 Patients Reporting Spiritual Meaning92%

-Patients describe experiences that fundamentally alter their relationship to death — not through denial, but through a felt sense of cosmic continuity and acceptance.
-The mystical experience itself appears to be the mechanism of healing.
+Patients describe coming away with a changed relationship to dying, not by denying it but through a felt sense of continuity and acceptance.
+Here, too, the mystical experience itself looks like the active ingredient.

 🔥